 - Is maintaining internal floor area a priority?

 - Can you afford it?
 Make sure you consider all the things that you will need to relocate or extend (as detailed above) before making your final decision.

 - Would it be beneficial to update the exterior of your home and reduce future redecoration costs?
 Or alternatively are you about to redecorate internally, in which case insulating internally might be right for you.

-But that said, if the interior of your home is good and you weren’t planning on redecorating the additional costs that need to be added to the cost of insulating internally could well push the cost of internal insulation close to the cost of external insulation.
+Another thing to consider, if you're still on the fence is, if the interior finish of your home is good and you weren’t planning on redecorating, the additional costs that need to be added to the cost of insulating internally could well push the cost of internal insulation quite close to the cost of external insulation.